 The Blue Lagoon

-The Blue Lagoon which is located just off Comino beach is definitely a must see.
-It is a very popular hotspot for day trippers with many boats flooding in every day.
+The Blue Lagoon which is located just off Comino beach is definitely a must-see during your weekend break in Malta.
+It is a very popular hotspot for day-trippers with many boats flooding in every day.
 This shallow crystal-clear water is a paradise for swimming and snorkelling.
 There are lockers costing around €5 to store your belongings in whilst you swim.

 If you’re hungry or want a cocktail, kiosks line around the island offering plenty of choice.
 The blue lagoon’s beauty attracts many tourists daily which unfortunately means it is very crowded and near enough impossible to get a deck chair (which you also need to pay for).